wp-plugins/heyyou/readme.txt

 * Page Options (Options in setting page to add the following into a pages 'heyyou page settings' metabox):
 	* Add secondary blurb to pages (to use in template)
 	* Add Twitter / Facebook social buttons
-	* Dynamic Page Meta Field(s) (for things like having a featured image's "Photo Credit" meta field - easier to use than Wordpress's custom fields)
+	* Dynamic Page Meta Field(s) (for things like having a page "Photo Credit" meta field - easier to use than Wordpress's custom fields)
 	* Hide Wordpress Page title
 	* Hide Wordpress Page Content (.entry-content)
 	* Set a hexadecimal color (for themes that use a different color on every page)